 The Center for American Progress has put forward a plan that not only levels the playing field by allowing foreign growers to compete, but also transforms American agriculture by allowing the U.S. to grow its own energy.
 The cornerstones of the plan include promoting sustainable biofuel production; growing clean energy from farm-based renewable energy and biofuels; capping unnecessarily high payments to U.S. producers and investing the savings research and development; building a strong safety net for American farmers; and opening new markets with a farm policy that strengthens U.S. agriculture, encourages exports to new markets and new customers, and ensures that trade liberalization, development, and poverty reduction move forward simultaneously.

 Overproduction drives down prices on the global market, while subsidies support the farms either through direct payments, loans, or price supports.
 Yet profit margins for individual farmers remain low compared to those of agribusiness giants that sell chemical fertilizers and genetically enhanced seeds to those farmers.
 Foreign farmers cannot compete with the artificial price floor created by the Farm Bill and therefore cannot compete by growing grain locally while cheap products cascade out of ships flying the American flag.
-Farmers in developing nations suffer while
+Farmers in developing nations suffer while U.S. agribusiness booms.

 Defenders of the system point out that the food aid supports crucial anti-poverty work.
 But large NGOs including the Rockefeller Foundation and the Bill and Melinda Gates Foundation agree with the Government Accountability Office that the system is “inherently inefficient.”

 American farmers growing energy crops can increase their profits while foreign growers can grow food to sell at competitive prices.
-Ultimately,
+Ultimately, U.S. farmers growing commodity crops like corn and soy would benefit as well because competition would drive up prices and eliminate the need for subsidies through the Farm Bill.

 For more information, see: